drdrej/android-xml-drafts/README.md

-Drafts & Examples to handle XML in android.
+Drafts & Examples to handle XML in Android™.
 ===========================================

 [![endorse](https://api.coderwall.com/drdrej/endorsecount.png)](https://coderwall.com/drdrej)

-This project is an example of how to use xml-pull-parser in Android™-SDK.
+This project is an example of how to use an xml-pull-parser in Android™-SDK.
 I've collected my expirience about it an pushed to this project.

-... and **it is a small framework to handle xml** in android with pull-parser easier.
+... and **it is a small framework to handle xml** in Android™ with pull-parser easier.

 **Name**: xml-drafts
 **Version**: 0.9